-Follicular dendritic cell sarcoma (FDCS) is a rare, slow-growing sarcoma (bone and soft tissue cancer) that commonly develops in the lymph nodes.
-More specifically, it develops in dendritic cells, which play a vital role in immune function.
+Follicular dendritic cell sarcomacancer arising from bones and/or soft tissue (FDCS) is a rare and slow-growing malignancy that commonly develops in the lymph nodessmall bean-shaped structures that filters harmful substances from lymph fluid.
+More specifically, it develops in dendritic cellsthe basic structural and functional unit of all living things, which play a vital role in immune function.

 There are two types of FDCS, which are categorised by where they originate.
 The most common type is nodal FDCS, which develops in the dendritic cells in the lymph nodes.
 This variant is most commonly diagnosed in cervical and axillary (arm pit region) lymph nodes.
 The less common type is called extranodal FDCS, which develops outside of the lymph nodes.
-This variant can develop in areas such as the head and neck, digestive system, spleen, liver, lungs, skin, and mediastinum (area between the lungs).
+This variant can develop in areas such as the head and neck, digestive systema group of organs and tissues responsible for breaking down food, absorbing nutrients, and eliminating waste, spleen, liver, lungs, skin, and mediastinumthe space between the lungs that holds many important structures, including the heart, trachea and oesophagus.

 FDCS is most commonly diagnosed in people over 50; however, anyone of any age and gender can develop this disease.